mlange-42/arche/docs/content/user-guide/filters/index.md

 ### Exclusive

 With {{< api ecs Mask.Exclusive >}} and {{< api generic Filter2.Exclusive >}},
-we can exclude all other components:
+we can exclude all components that are not in the filter:

 {{< tabs >}}
 {{< tab title="generic" >}}